 If you’ve been following the My Itchy Travel Feet page on Facebook or our Instagram account, then you know how much Alan and I enjoy traveling on cold weather trips.
 We’ve even dedicated a Pinterest board to winter travel.
 Why are we such big fans of cold and snow?
 Because it’s a great way for […]

-Winter Travel Planner
+Winter Travel Planner for Boomers

 Fun on Two Wheels